Czarny Dunajec (river)

 The Czarny Dunajec is a river in southern Poland (Lesser Poland Voivodeship), in the Vistula basin.

 Course

 The Wyżni Chochołowski Potok is considered the source of the Czarny Dunajec river.
 It flows out at an altitude of about 1500 m under Volovec in the Western Tatras.
 After the merger with the Jarząbcze Potok, the Chochołowski Potok is formed, called Siwa Woda in the lower part.
 It is the middle course of Czarny Dunajec.
 In Roztoki (part of the village of Witów), Siwa Woda connects with Kirowa Woda and the lower course of the Czarny Dunajec begins here.

 The Czarny Dunajec flows through Podhale, initially to the north-west, between Pogórze Gubałowskie and Orawicko-Witowskie Wierchy, then north through the Orava-Nowy Targ Basin.
 It makes a wide arc and flows to the east.
-It flows through the following towns: Witów, Chochołów, Koniówka, Podczerwone, Czarny Dunajec, Wróblówka, Długopole, Krauszów and Ludźmierz.
+The main towns that the Czarny Dunajec flows through include Witów, Chochołów, Koniówka, Podczerwone, Czarny Dunajec, Wróblówka, Długopole, Krauszów and Ludźmierz.
 In Nowy Targ it joins the Biały Dunajec river, creating the Dunajec.